Now more than ever, Instagram has become a great (and popular) tool for small businesses.

 Each of these trends and features are great ways to grow your presence on the app organically, as Instagram is weighing them more heavily on their algorithm (which means more exposure for you)!
 Another reason to make sure your business is using these?
 So you don’t get left in the dust.
 As consumers evolve so does their desire to follow businesses that are in the here and now.
 Stay ahead of the curve to keep up with consumers and their needs and they’ll be more likely to do business with you!

-Without further ado, here are the Instagram trends & features that your business needs to be using in 2021:
+Without further ado, here are the Instagram trends & features that your business needs to be using right now:

 1) Instagram E-Commerce Tools

 Brands and creators have hopped on the wave of using Instagram Shop, Instagram’s new ecommerce features that rolled out in 2020, to promote their business and products.
 Instagram is transforming from a social media app for people to share their personal pictures into an e-commerce platform for consumers to one-stop shop and businesses to promote and monetize content, which is great for small businesses as it creates a new revenue source.

 Besides Instagram Shop, the app has had several e-commerce tools that businesses have progressively started using such as:

 - Shoppable posts